AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 ```

 So `a` is an existentially bound variable, and we cannot use a newtype for `T`.
+So, as things stand, a value of type `T` will be represented by a heap-allocated box containing a single pointer to a value of type `(Foo ty)` for some `ty`.

-And yet, since `MkT` is strict in its only argument, we could (at codegen time) *represent* a value of type `T` by a value of type `Foo ty`.
+This is tantalising.
+The extra indirection and allocation gains nothing.
+Since `MkT` is strict in its only argument, we could (at codegen time) *represent* a value of type `T` by a value of type `Foo ty`.

+*This page does not propose any change whatsoever to the language*.
+Rather, it proposes
+that we guarantee an efficient unboxed representation for certain data types.

+The ticket to track this idea is [\#1965](https://gitlab.haskell.org//ghc/ghc/issues/1965).

+## Main design

-Under what conditions can we do this?
+Under what conditions can we guarantee to remove the box for a data type entirely?

 1. Only one constructor in the data type
 1. Only one field with nonzero width in that constructor (counting constraints as fields).